Renewable-Based Charging in Green Ride-Sharing: Results

 \subsection{The benefits of ride-sharing}

 We explore the impact of ride-sharing in \emph{case 2}, by allowing EVs to pick up more passengers provided that they share a common destination.
 Passengers can be picked up along the journey, i.e., they do not need to start from the same pick-up area.
-It is important to stress we are still dealing with a one-to-one vehicle-request assignment but we introduce a new parameter, the EV passenger capacity, to keep track of the passengers' number on board which can be at most 4.
+It is important to stress that we are still dealing with a one-to-one vehicle-request assignment, while we keep track of the number of passengers on board which can be at most 4.
 Passengers express their willingness to ride-share whenever they submit a request, in exchange for a discounted price and a greater chance to get a ride.

-We introduce a new parameter, customers' willingness to ride-share, and analyze how it impacts the results in four different scenarios where $100\%$, $75\%$, $50\%$ or $25\%$ of the customers are willing to ride-share.
+We introduce a new parameter, the customers' \textit{willingness to ride-share}, and analyze how it impacts the results in four different scenarios where $100\%$, $75\%$, $50\%$ or $25\%$ of the customers are willing to ride-share.
 Figure \ref{fig:75} is the counterpart of Figure \ref{fig:Bilevel}, this time taking also ride-sharing ($75\%$) into account.
 Figure \ref{fig:rideSharingwill_missed} shows how the number of missed ride requests is affected by the customers' willingness to ride-share.
-For example, assuming that 50$\%$ of the passengers would be willing to share rides on a sunny day, the total number of missed ride requests reduces to 55 and to only 3 in the case where all passengers would agree to share rides.
-This is a substantial improvement, roughly forty times less than the case that does not take ride-sharing into consideration.
+For example, assuming that 50$\%$ of the passengers would be willing to share rides on a sunny day, the total number of missed ride requests reduces to 59 and to only 2 in the case where all passengers would agree to share rides.
+This is a substantial improvement, roughly sixty times less than the case that does not take ride-sharing into consideration.
 Figure \ref{fig:rideSharingwill_EVs} also reports how many EVs would have a low or high final SOC at the end of the day, depending on the customers' willingness to ride-share.
 Here, we can see that when the willingness to ride-share increases also the number of EVs with high SOC at the end of the simulation is larger, confirming that an improved QoS can be achieved even if the need for charging is less, as shown in Table \ref{tab:metrics}.